datacraft360degree-page/New/README.md

   <script>

-// Function to check and display the birthday animation on August 20th function checkBirthdayTrigger() {
+// Function to check and display the birthday animation on September 27th function checkBirthdayTrigger() {
       const now = new Date();
       const currentMonth = now.getMonth() + 1; // Month 9 is September